Most Active Speaker

 The Azure Cloud Adoption Framework in the real world

-The Cloud Adoption Framework is a universal way of creating a flexible Azure environment with lots of freedom for developers while still keeping data and resources secure.You set up a standard to make sure all your workloads can find the most efficient implementation in the cloud.
+The Microsoft Cloud Adoption Framework for Azure is a universal guide to create a flexible Azure environment with freedom for developers while still keeping data and resources secure.You set up a standard to make sure all your workloads can find the most efficient implementation in the cloud.
 Sounds great right?
-And it is, but real life implementations can pose some challenges.
+It is, but real life implementations can pose some challenges.
 Including the first world problem of too much documentation.

-With GitHub Codespaces, you can have a consistent development experience right in your browser!
-Write your code from every device without worrying about installing anything.
+With GitHub Codespaces, you can enjoy coding effortlessly, straight from your browser!
+Use whatever device to write your code.
+No installation, no fuss.
 Codespaces are avaliable for everyone with a GitHub account for free.
-A great opportunity to get a better development experience, whether you are Dev or Ops.
+A great opportunity to get a better development experience, whether you are a developer or an operations expert.

 Start using GIT for PowerShell